Solo Camping

 Solo camping eliminated my family's presence and participation.
 This was my first solo camp ever.

-The drive was a little over an hour and my anxieties about being alone dissipated as I drove on the property.
-My attitude adjusted as soon as I was off the beaten path onto that which was familiar.
+The drive was a little over an hour, and my anxieties about being alone dissipated as I drove on the property.
+My attitude adjusted as soon as I was off the beaten path onto what was familiar.
 With dirt on my tread and in between my toes, I approached the Expo registration table.
 I recognized a familiar face from 3 years ago; his name was Laud.
 We immediately started talking about past experiences at the Expo and camping.
 Laud welcomed me back and gave me directions for the weekend.
-I drove around the various camps, and familiarity with why I was in camp came into perspective.
+I drove around the various camps, and the reason I was there came into focus.
 I found the perfect spot to set up base camp and commenced duties for comfort.

 Ahh, I was camping alone!
 But not really.